TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replication-issueswithreplication.md

 ## **Recommended Steps**

-Issue: **Replica server is writable**, or has some other property expected only on master.
+Issue: **Replica server is writable**, or has some other property expected only on master

 Connect to your replica server and run the following query: `SELECT pg_is_in_recovery();`.
 If this returns false, you are not connected to a replica server.
 Look at the username field (username@servername) in your connection string.
 Confirm that the server name is the same as that of the replica.